patronik/timeslot/README.md

     [156] => 2021-03-01 17:00:00
 )
 ```
-As you see, you are going to visit gym 157 times in 1 year.
+As you see, you are going to visit gym 157 times.

 ## Conclusions
 Using this script we can generate time slots for different recurring activities and then send them to you customers so they will be able to choose desired time.